reeceyang/bobaboss/README.md

 To-do:
 bugs (most important)

-- [ ] restrict file uploads to images only
 - [ ] images get uploaded even if review fails validation
-- [ ] name doesn't appear on homescreen after logging in sometimes?

 features (more important)

 - [ ] refine search
-- [ ] save unsubmitted review in localstorage? or on server
 - [ ] show gravatar for profile button on navbar and on review: https://kyleamathews.github.io/react-gravatar/
-- [ ] responsive navbar
 - [ ] friending people, then search by friends
 - [ ] pin reviews on profile/other profile customization (bio, change username)
 - [ ] edit/delete a post
 - [ ] improve individual review layout
 - [ ] individual pages for shops
-- [ ] link to shops and profiles on reviews (and maybe drinks?)
+- [ ] link to shops and profiles on reviews
 - [ ] vote helpful and unhelpful
 - [ ] comments
 - [ ] contact form for if a shop is missing